Can I Use a 7 Inch Blade In a 7 1/4 Inch Circular Saw

-Circular saws are an extension of a carpenter’s arm, ubiquitous on job sites, generally used in the shop as well.
-It’s a versatile power tool, easy to use, easy to carry on the job, and well suited for many cutting tasks.
-On job sites, it’s the perfect tool for trimming framing lumber or ripping a 4’ x 8’ piece of plywood panel.
+Circular saws are an extension of a carpenter’s arm, ubiquitous on job sites, and generally used in the shop as well.
+It’s a versatile power tool, easy to use, easy to carry on the job, and well-suited for many cutting tasks.
+It’s the perfect tool for trimming, framing lumber, or ripping a 4’ x 8’ piece of plywood panel on job sites.

-Generally speaking, the standard size circular saw uses a 7 ¼” blade, and has a cutting depth capacity of about 2 ½”.
-No matter the size, though, the maximum depth of cutting capacity of a circular saw will be less than half of its diameter.
+Generally speaking, the standard-size circular saw uses a 7 ¼” blade and has a cutting depth capacity of about 2 ½”.
+No matter the size, though, a circular saw’s maximum depth of cutting capacity will be less than half of its diameter.
 The circular saw blade is secured to the saw and rotates on an arbor at the center of the blade, and you are not able to cut to the arbor.

-Circular saws do accept smaller blades, and in this instance, a 7” blade can be used on a 7 ¼” circular saw.
+Circular saws accept smaller blades; in this instance, a 7” blade can be used on a 7 ¼” circular saw.

 Implications of Using a Smaller Blade On Your Circular Saw